SayCV/SubtitleTranslate/README.md

     pip install pyexecjs
     pip install srt

-if you are from China, please install jieba
+if you are from China, please install jieba and nodejs

     pip install jieba